laveez/laveez.github.io/experience/experience.md

 #### Jul 2015 - Jul 2015, Jun 2016 - Jun 2016

-Analyzed features and properties of the document management and storage system SharePoint and the security risks of internal communications and the field of suppliers.
+Analysis of features and properties of the document management and storage system SharePoint and the security risks of internal communications and the field of suppliers.

+Computer and software installations, archiving & factory environment maintenance.